Assembly Square: Ownership and occupants

 The property owner and lead developer for both Assembly Row and Assembly Square Marketplace is Federal Realty Investment Trust (FRIT), a Maryland-based real estate investment trust.

 The first Legoland Discovery Centre in New England and seventh in the United States is located on the property.
 The indoor family entertainment center based on Lego construction toys is housed in a 44,000 sqft space opened in Spring 2014.
 Other brands announced to be moving into the neighborhood's retail spaces early on included Nike, Le Creuset, Brooks Brothers, Chico's, J.P.
 Licks, and AMC Theatres.

 In December 2013 the state's largest hospital system, Mass General Brigham, known at the time as Partners HealthCare, announced it would consolidate administrative operations from 14 sites in eastern Massachusetts and move 4,500 non-hospital employees into 700,000 sqft of a new office building.
 While the company’s executive headquarters would remain in Boston, offices throughout the region, including locations in Charlestown, Wellesley and Needham closed.

 Other offices at Assembly Square include SmartBear Software's headquarters as well as the North American headquarters for German athletic brand Puma.

 Parks

 On the north side of Assembly Square is the Mystic River.
 From Route 28 to the MBTA Orange Line and Haverhill Line tracks is the waterfront Sylvester Baxter Riverfront Park.
 This was redeveloped as part of Assembly Square construction, and enlarged with a land swap between FRIT and the Massachusetts Department of Conservation and Recreation (DCR).

-DCR also owns the existing Draw 7 Park, which lies on a narrow strip next to the Mystic River as it curves southward between the Orange Line and the Newburyport/Rockport Line Commuter Rail tracks.
+DCR also owns the existing Draw 7 Park, which lies on a triangular strip between the Mystic River and railroad tracks for the Orange Line and the Newburyport/Rockport Line Commuter Rail.
+It is adjacent to the Amelia Earhart Dam and connects to a bike path which is riverward of the MBTA Charlestown maintenance facility.
+The park has been closed for major renovations since 2024.
+A pedestrian bridge from Draw 7 Park across the Mystic River to the Northern Strand Community Trail is expected to be constructed from 2026 to 2029, with design funding from the Encore Boston Harbor casino (located at the northern end), $650,00 from the Massachusetts Gaming Commission, and the remainder of an estimated $62 million from MassDOT.
+(The contract was approved by MassDOT in September 2026.)
+The MBTA plans to construct an entry to the Assembly Orange Line station on the Draw 7 Park side of the tracks to shorten the otherwise circuitous pedestrian route to the bridge; construction funding of $17.5 million depends on community benefits negotiated by the city of Everett with the Kraft Group to mitigate nearby construction of a new stadium for the New England Revolution soccer team.

-FRIT has also committed to building a pedestrian underpass to connect Baxter Park to the Somerville side of the Mystic River Reservation (the next segment being known as the Shore Drive Parklands).
+FRIT constructed a pedestrian underpass (under Route 28) to connect Baxter Park westward to the Somerville side of the Mystic River Reservation (the next segment being known as the Shore Drive Parklands).